 R.D.
 (Skip) Slocum II

-A beautiful story set in the middle ages when man was close enough to his inner being as to listen to the keening of his spirit and be guided into bravery, learn how to a real man and go through a rite of passage into manhood.
-It is the story of Matt, who carries on the keening gift and earns his rights through trials, and tested love and loyalty to his king.
-I am held spell bound by the beauty of the words, the evolution of Matt from teenage to the sense of an ideal upright man.
-I went through the agonies of his pain and felt light headed with happiness when he finally won his place amongst men.
+A beautiful story set in the middle ages when man was close enough to his inner being as to listen to the keening of his spirit and be guided into bravery, learn how to be a real man, and go through a rite of passage into manhood.
+It is the story of Matt, who carries on the keening gift and earns his rights through trials and tested love and loyalty to his king.
+I am held spellbound by the beauty of the words, the evolution of Matt from teenager to the sense of an ideal upright man.
+I went through the agonies of his pain and felt light-headed with happiness when he finally won his place amongst men.

 Skip Slocum has through this book shown a powerful ability to tell a story so well that I can only urgently recommend you to read the interview and buy the book.

 Here is the short interview I had with him.
 Please Enjoy.

 I’m a retired Diesel Mechanic – Married for 31 years – father of three – grandfather of two.

 The Keening Fire holds my interest because it is almost African, what prompted you to write it?

 When my grandson was six years old, he asked me to tell him a story.
 I started making up this one on the spot.
 We decided I’d better write it down before I forgot the names of the characters.
 Over the next six and a half years the story transformed and almost took on a life of its own.

 Matt seemed to have gone through a crucible of fire, almost like some initiation rite of passage, does that still happen?